Dr. Andrew Thamboo’s Fellowship Program

 Dr. Andrew Thamboo, MD, FRCSC, MHSc

-Clinical Assistant Professor, UBC
+Clinical Associate Professor, UBC

 Rhinology & Endoscopic Skull Base Surgeon